MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/service-request-support.md

 ## Differences between app bugs and Power Apps bugs

 An *app* bug is unexpected behavior in a particular app.
 In comparison, a *Power Apps* bug is unexpected behavior in the system that creates, runs, or manages the app.
-An underlying Power Apps bug might cause an app bug, making it difficult to determine if the bug is an app or PowerApps bug.
+An underlying Power Apps bug might cause an app bug, making it difficult to determine if the bug is an app or Power Apps bug.

 Here are some distinguishing signs.